22q11.2 Deletion Syndrome in Children

 What causes 22q11.2DS in a child?

-Most children with 22q11.2DS are missing 30 to 40 genes.
+Most children with 22q11.2DS are missing approximately 40 genes.
 Researchers don’t yet know the exact function of many of these genes.
-But missing the gene TBX1 on chromosome 22 likely causes the syndrome's most common physical symptoms.
+Missing the TBX1 gene on chromosome 22 may likely cause the syndrome's most common physical symptoms.
 These include heart problems and cleft palate.
 The loss of another gene (called COMT) may also explain the higher risk for behavior problems and mental illness.

 About 9 in 10 cases of 22q11.2DS happen by chance (randomly).
-They occur when the egg is fertilized.
+They are present at the time when the egg is fertilized.
 Or they occur early in a baby’s growth in the mother’s uterus.
 This means that most children with the disorder have no family history of it.

 Which children are at risk for 22q11.2DS?

-A child is more at risk for this disorder if he or she has a parent with the condition or is carrying the faulty chromosome.
+A child is more at risk for this disorder if they have a parent who has the condition or is carrying the faulty chromosome.
 But most cases occur randomly.

 What are the symptoms of 22q11.2DS in a child?